loddit/sudoku/README.md

 2. Use coffeescript[Done]
 3. Use Less
 4. Design Rule (Bouns and Penalty)
-5. Use Cookie to remember player status
+5. Use Cookie to remember player status[Done]